China urges countries to boycott Hong Kong media freedom event - document

 Last year, it asked the then-U.N. human rights chief Michelle Bachelet a highly-anticipated report which said that China's arbitrary and discriminatory detention of Uyghurs in Xinjiang may constitute crimes against humanity.

-(Reporting by Emma Farge; Additional reporting by Greg Torode and Jessie Pang in Hong Kong; Editing by Jacqueline Wong)
+(Reporting by Emma Farge; Additional reporting by Greg Torode and Jessie Pang in Hong Kong; Editing by Jacqueline Wong and Christina Fincher)

 ((emma.farge@thomsonreuters.com;))